Change is Possible

 My personal puzzle began to come together when I was introduced to an entirely different perspective.
 Challenged to release a victim mindset and relinquish the instinct to blame, I was asked to accept responsibility for my own thoughts and feelings.
 Highly resistant to this approach, I struggled for months before conceding that it might be the only path out of darkness.
 So, I accepted the challenge and ditched my ego.
 In letting go of my former identity, I created space to explore a new possibility - that who ‘I am’ might be an embodiment of unconditional Love.
 Even though I didn’t fully believe this concept at the time, there was enough authenticity in my efforts to trigger a permanent shift in consciousness.

-From a newly-enlightened perspective, every life lesson in my past lay before me as clearly as stepping stones, Dominoes, or those connect-the-dots puzzles from a child’s colouring book.
-Each lesson was a puzzle piece, carefully crafted through challenging life events and relationships designed to trigger and expose my ego.
-Signs and synchronicities had also been laid before me, meticulously orchestrated to guide me back to my true Self.
-Distracted by human struggles and daily responsibilities, I had forgotten who I was at a soul level and became firmly attached to my egoic identity.
-So, Spirit reached out to the small part of me that was still connected to my soul - my inner child.
-The signs were deliberately linked to childhood memories of wonder and joy: the beauty of the natural world (trees in particular) as experienced through the 5 senses, music (specifically classical piano as my grandmother was a talented pianist), stories of kindness and love, and games of all kinds.
-Memories of building puzzles with my dad unlocked important childhood connections to feelings of safety and belonging and to the energy of unconditional love - Source energy - soul energy.
+The light puzzle pieces were offered through synchronicities - signs of support and reminders of love - to guide me back to my true Self.
+I had forgotten who I was at a soul level, being firmly attached to my egoic identity, so Spirit reached out to the small part of me that was still connected to my soul - my inner child.
+The signs were deliberately linked to childhood memories of wonder and joy: kinship with the natural world (trees in particular), a fascination with light and colour (rainbows, prisms, marbles), a deep resonance with music, a pull towards stories of kindness, and delight in games of all kinds.
+Memories of building puzzles with my dad unlocked childhood connections to feelings of safety and belonging born from the energy of unconditional love - Source energy - soul energy.

-Although signs from Spirit had gone unnoticed throughout my life, in hindsight I could see them clearly - some so obvious that I laughed out loud.
-Part of ‘waking up’ was recognizing connections between current life events and these inner child puzzle pieces.
-Initially, the process of remembrance was simple: recalling street names associated with homes, schools, and badminton clubs…Oak Street, Maple Street…Ash, Birch, Arbutus, Laurel…and even Orchard Avenue.
-As I looked deeper, I noticed a recurring pattern of the number 5 in addresses, significant time spans, and pivotal life events.
-Research revealed that I am a Life Path 5, and a Scorpio - both associated with change and transformation.
-At each of these points in my life, it was as if a Guide was whispering, “Remember…remember…remember.”
+Although signs from Spirit had gone unnoticed throughout my life, in hindsight I could see them so clearly that I laughed out loud.
+Recognizing connections between current life events and these inner child puzzle pieces was an integral part of soul reunion and inner child assimilation.
+Initially, the process of connecting the dots happened naturally: understanding that life is a puzzle to be solved rather than a problem to be endured; seeing myself in the vintage marbles I had rescued from the dirt behind my first house, and realizing that nearly all the streets where I’d lived, worked, or played were named for trees - Oak Street, Maple Street, Ash, Birch, Arbutus, Laurel, and Orchard Avenue.
+Fascinated, I began to research other aspects of my life and noticed a recurring pattern of the number 5 in addresses, significant time spans, and pivotal life events.
+A quick online search revealed that I am a Life Path 5 and a Scorpio - both associated with change and transformation.

-It took a while - my Guides must have been up there rolling their eyes - but as each remembrance clicked into place, I began to grasp the extent of the support I had received throughout my life.
+Throughout my life, as each of these signs were presented, it was as if a Guide was whispering, “Remember…remember…remember,” and as each remembrance clicked into place, I began to grasp the extent of the support I had received throughout my life.
 Flooded with equal parts remorse and gratitude, I wondered how I could have been so blind.
-Had I understood that each of us is supported by patient Spirit Guides, continually working to help us remember our true selves, I might never have drifted to the edge of self-destruction—a place of crippling loneliness and despair.
-No matter how dark the world gets, we are never alone.
-We matter, we are supported, and we are deeply loved.
-This knowledge alone could save lives.
+Had I known that each of us is supported by a team of Spirit Guides, continually working to help us remember our true selves, I might never have drifted to the edge of self-destruction—a place of crippling loneliness and despair.

 When I began writing Lightworker, I wrote from a place of euphoria - a place of childlike wonder and joy.
 I had solved the puzzle!
 At the time, I wasn’t sure if it was only my puzzle that I’d solved or THE puzzle of life itself.
 Regardless, the solution was so simple that I wanted to shout it from the rooftops:

+Peace is possible!
 Change is possible!
-Peace is possible!

-If someone had told me this years ago, I would not have believed it Life was a struggle of endurance, and peace seemed like a distant fantasy - something I hoped might magically arrive one day.
 Now, I know better.
 Reality can be changed.
 But change requires action, and the choice to work on your puzzle is yours alone.

 D 🩵